Submit Data in the HUBB

 Ensuring Consistency with BDC and Fabric Data

-HUBB reporting is not currently based on the Fabric, but the FCC expects carriers to compare the broadband deployment data they are certifying in the HUBB with the broadband availability data they are submitting in the BDC and to take steps to ensure the data aligns where appropriate.
+HUBB reporting is not currently based on the Fabric for carriers receiving CAF support (with the exception of carriers participating in Enhanced ACAM).
+But the FCC expects carriers to compare the broadband deployment data that they are certifying in the HUBB with the broadband availability data that they are submitting in the BDC and to take steps to ensure the data aligns where appropriate.

 As part of the process of reviewing/verifying data reported to the HUBB, the FCC or USAC will cross check fixed broadband deployment data submitted to the HUBB and BDC databases, and will require carriers to explain and correct identified discrepancies between the datasets.